CartoDB/carto-vl/docs/guides/06-aggregations.md

 ### Global aggregations
 When you are working with a dataset, odds are that you are interested in comparing a feature with the rest of them.
-For example, _"is the population density in this neighborhood bigger than the average?"_ Or maybe you just want to display in a table some basic statistics describing the whole dataset.
+For example, _"is the population density in this neighborhood bigger than the average?"_.
+Or maybe you just want to display in a table some basic statistics describing the whole dataset.

 For these cases, CARTO VL provides you with a set of *global* functions that are automatically calculated for the entire dataset:
 - `globalMin`: calculates the minimum value.